vldcreation/vldcreation/README.md

 - 🔭 I’m currently Focus on Software Developer/Engineering 😄
-- 🌱 I’m currently learning Architecture SOAP and WEB SERVICE
+- 🌱 I’m currently learning Architecture SOA and WEB SERVICE
 - 👯 I’m looking to collaborate on EAY Project at my college